sensorbee/py/README.md

-pystate supports Python module and instance using `Py_Object`.
+py supports Python module and instance using `Py_Object`.

 ## Set up to link python